By Linda Sieg and Jonathan Thatcher

 "Japan is concerned about losing out to China in trade and investment," said Jayant Menon, lead economist at the Asian Development Bank's Office for Regional Economic Integration. "(The visit) sends an important message."

-In Vietnam, Japan pledged investments of $4.9 billion in the first 10 months of last year, nearly double the whole of 2011.
-In Thailand, from January-September, foreign investment almost tripled to around $8.1 billion.
+Japan pledged investments of $4.9 billion in Vietnam in the first 10 months of last year, nearly double the whole of 2011.

 In the group's biggest economy, Indonesia, net direct investment last year looked to be heading for a record amount.

-Abe's young government has already been pushing hard to improve relations in the region.
+Abe's government has already been pushing hard to improve relations in the region.
 He sent his foreign minister last week to Brunei, Singapore, Australia and the Philippines.
-Manila, for one, has welcomed signs of Japan's willingness to play a bigger regional security role.

 But Abe also wants to issue a statement of his own and has expressed interest in revisiting a 1993 government statement apologizing for military involvement in kidnapping Asian women to work in wartime military brothels.